The author is a guitarist and bassist with over 35 years of experience as a musician.

 If this doesn’t make sense to you it is okay.
 The point is, a violin’s tuning is nice and easy to understand—perfect fifths straight across.
 This means if one string is in tune, you can tune the others using that string.
-In fact, in an orchestra most stringed instruments tune up by tuning their A string to a reference note provide by another instrument (more on reference notes in a bit).
+In fact, in an orchestra, most stringed instruments tune-up by tuning their A string to a reference note provide by another instrument (more on reference notes in a bit).
 They then tune the rest of their instrument to that note.

 Tuning for a guitar is a little more complex, but the idea is the same.
 Once we get one string at the correct pitch, we will tune the rest of the guitar to that string.
 The open-string notes for standard tuning, from the sixth (thickest) to first (thinnest) strings, are E-A-D-G-B-E. If you don’t know them by heart, you should memorize them.
-This is the gateway to knowing the notes of the fretboard!
+This is the gateway to learning the notes of the fretboard!

 In standard tuning, the open-string notes of the guitar, from thickest to thinnest string, are: E - A - D - G - B- E

 This isn't perfect fifths straight across, but instead: perfect fourth, perfect fourth, perfect fourth, major third, perfect fourth.
-Thus, the notes E-A-D-G-B-E boil down to: E – A (the perfect fourth of E) – D (the perfect fourth of A) - G (the perfect fourth of D) – B, (the major third of G) - E (the perfect fourth of B).
+Thus, the notes E-A-D-G-B-E boil down to E – A (the perfect fourth of E) – D (the perfect fourth of A) - G (the perfect fourth of D) – B, (the major third of G) - E (the perfect fourth of B).

 Standard Guitar Tuning